 Go forth and podcast.

 Here is a free guide if you would like to improve your show notes page.
-Remember: Google started indexing and ranking podcasts in 2019.
+Remember: Google started indexing and ranking podcasts in 2019, a good show notes page can help you get discovered for free.